ppy/osu-wiki/wiki/Interface/en.md

 This is your online leaderboard.
 You can go here by scrolling down from the results screen.
 Your Local Scoreboard will show your name and the score as usual.

-1. You can change the name to record for this replay here.
-2. Your player bar.
+1. Your player bar.
 It shows your [PP](/wiki/Performance_Points), Global Rank, Total Score, Overall [Accuracy](/wiki/Accuracy), and level bar.
-3. Your options regarding the Beatmap.
-   1. Export Replay as `.osr`: Save the replay that can be used online.
+2. Export Replay as `.osr`: Save the replay that can be used online.
-   2. Online Favourite: Make the Beatmap as your Online Favourite.
-It will show on your online profile under Beatmaps->Favourite Beatmaps
+3. Online Favourite: Make the Beatmap as your Online Favourite.
+It will show on
-4. Here is the difference made to your profile.
-This shows how far you've moved up or down the Global Ranking, how much was added to your Total Score, and how much your Overall Accuracy changed.
-The text fades out rather quickly, so don't miss it!
-5. Self-explanatory.
+5. Self-explanatory (Beatmap Ranking).
 Will not appear if offline, or if the beatmap is not uploaded.
    1. Map Rank: Your Ranking on the map.
 The ranking includes replays that featured mods, even if you didn't use any yourself.
    2. Overall: Your profile standing on the gamemode you just played, not just the beatmap.
    3. Accuracy: Will only be counted when your old score is surpassed.
 Accuracy is the average of all passed beatmaps.
-   4. Ranked Score: Your Ranked Score.
-If it's an approved song, it will not increase at all.
+   4. Ranked Score: Your Ranked Score on map.
+If it's an unranked song, it will not increase at all.
+   5. Max Combo: Your maximum combo on the map you played.
+If it's an unranked song, it will not increase at all.
-   5. Total Score: Grand total score.
+   6. Total Score: Grand total score.
 This will always increase even if you fail or don't surpass a high score in a beatmap.
 This counts towards your level.
-   6. To Next Rank: How much score you need to move your current map ranking position up.
-6. Same as #4, but it is reserved for monthly [Ranking Charts](https://osu.ppy.sh/rankings/osu/charts)
+   7. Performance: The received number of PP (Performance Points) on map you played.
+If it's an unranked (or an approved) song, it will not increase at all.
+6. Self-explananatory (Overall Ranking):
+   1. Overall: Your global ranking in the world.
+   2. Accuracy: Your average accuracy obtained from the calculations of the maps you played.
+   3. Max Combo: Max Combo on your profile (Calculated based on the largest combo in your maps).
+   4. Ranked Score: The number of points earned from all ranked maps that you have ever played on your profile.
+   5. Same as #6.4 but it takes into account all types of ranking (Loved, Ranked, Approved, Unranked), underplayed and failed maps.
+Not submitted beatmaps is not taken into account.
+   6. The total amount of pp in your profile.
+In depending of the received result, it can increase or decrease.
 7. Beatmap song with its history of plays and pass rate.
 8. Beatmap Rating.
 Use your personal discretion based on whether you enjoy the beatmap or not.
 Best left alone if you can't decide.
 9. Return to Song Selection.